Milltown

 Sperry Observatory

-" Observing is held throughout the evening through our 2 large telescopes weather permitting.
+" Heading out from Milltown toward this location will reward you with steady horizons.
+Observing is held throughout the evening through our 2 large telescopes weather permitting.
 The public is welcome to look at the telescopes and see how they operate before it gets dark. "

 Great Kills Park